Cappuccino

 Try Next

-If you enjoy the foam but want something creamier, try a latte.
-For a smoother texture with a stronger espresso presence, explore the flat white.
+If you want something creamier with more milk, try a latte.
+For a smoother texture with less foam and a stronger espresso presence, try a flat white.